-Multicultural and Historical Perspectives - Students find insight for their work in the effects of culture and history, multicultural perspectives, and gender-sensitivity.
+Multicultural and Historical Perspectives - Students find insight for their work in the effects of culture and history, multicultural perspectives, and culture and history, multicultural perspectives, and gender-sensitivity.

 Cultural Competency and Sensitivity

 Practical Knowledge and Skills - Our students learn practical, effective strategies for working with individuals, families and organizations in complex social systems.
 They gain first-hand knowledge of human service agencies, practices, and programs.